Do not hesitate to get in touch with our local team – we’d love to talk to you.

 The showroom provides tea and coffee-making opportunities, toilets and a large boardroom with space for printing and editing.

-You’ll need to bring your own computer to the course if you want to follow along with the exercises during the workshop.
-However, if this is not possible, you will still be able to cover the course content and print a file, provided you bring it saved on a USB memory stick.
+It is really recommended that you bring your own laptop to work on for the course, if you want to follow along with the exercises during the workshop.
+However, if this is not possible, you will still be able to cover the course content and make some prints, provided you bring it saved on a USB memory stick.

 Software